 Risks For Extroverts and Alcohol

-Extroverts may be more prone to binge drinking than introverts.
-Studies of college students have found that extroversion predicts binge drinking behavior more than any other personality trait.
+Extroverts may be more prone to binge drinking2 than introverts.
+Studies of college students have found that extroversion3 predicts binge drinking behavior more than any other personality trait.
 Two reasons could explain this phenomenon.

 Firstly, research shows that extroverts take more risks than introverts.
 This may be one reason introverts tend to drink less in social situations than extroverts.
 They may have one or two drinks to reduce anxiety in a social situation, but may not want to get drunk for fear of doing something they might regret.

 Secondly, studies show that drinking in social situations4 boosts extroverts’ mood more than drinking alone.
 They may simply enjoy social drinking more than introverts do, which might make them more likely to binge when out with friends.